-I’m a postdoctoral research associate with the ARC Centre of Excellence for the Dynamics of Language, based in the School of Languages and Linguistics at the University of Melbourne.
+I am a Postdoctoral Fellow in Phonetics and Phonology in the ARC Centre of Excellence for the Dynamics of Language, based in the School of Languages and Linguistics at the University of Melbourne.
 I’m also a member of The University of Melbourne Phonetics Laboratory and the Research Unit for Indigenous Language.

-My main research interest is the intersection of experimental phonetics and language documentation, and I am particularly interested in languages of Africa, Australia and the Pacific.
+My main research interest is the intersection of experimental phonetics and language documentation, and I am particularly interested in languages of Africa, the Pacific, and Australia.
 My current primary research project focuses on the phonetics of Nafsan, a Southern Oceanic language of Vanuatu.
 The project will soon extend to include studies of other related languages in Vanuatu.
 For my PhD research, I investigated the phonetics and phonology of Lopit, an Eastern Nilotic language of South Sudan.
 I also maintain an interest in research on the phonetic characteristics of English varieties in Australia, and in creole languages of the Pacific and Africa.

 Recently, I have been involved in developing the Linguistics Roadshow, an educational and engagement program for high-school students.